-SEATON VALLEY (1) (2) (3) (4) Conclusion LPA Ref LPA name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Balance of contributions to purposes (1) to (4) risk of 'leap-frog' development there is a risk of ribbon development from both Blyth and Seaton Sluice along the A193. on the countryside.
-SV15 South Newsham ✓ While the A1061 appears to provide strong containment to this LPA there is a risk of ribbon development along the south side of South Newsham Road and a risk of non-compact development from the east edge of New Hartley and west edge of Seaton Sluice. ○ Development in this LPA would increase the risk of merger between Blyth, New Hartley and Seaton Sluice however due to the size of the gap this may only occur in the long term. ✓ This LPA comprises open countryside and a setting for the coast and Seaton Delaval Hall.
-There is little opportunity to provide strong, durable boundaries within this LPA and there is a high risk of encroachment on the countryside. ✓ LPA SV15 Overall High contribution to Green Belt purposes.
-The medium and long- term risk of merger is outweighed by the high risk of sprawl and encroachment on the countryside.
+SEATON /ALLEY (1) (2) (3) (4) Conclusion Check unrestricted sprawl Prevent neighbouring Assist in safeguarding the Preserve the setting and Balance of contributions of large built-up areas towns merging into one countryside from special character of to purposes (1) to (4) LPA Ref LPA name another encroachment historic towns risk of 'leap-frog' on the countryside. development there is a risk of ribbon development from both Blyth and Seaton Sluice along the A193.
+SV15 South Newsham ✓ While the A1061 O Development in this ✓ This LPA comprises ✓ LPA SV15 appears to provide strong LPA would increase the open countryside and a Overall High contribution containment to this LPA risk of merger between setting for the coast and to Green Belt purposes. there is a risk of ribbon Blyth, New Hartley and Seaton Delaval Hall.
+There The medium and long- development along the Seaton Sluice however is little opportunity to term risk of merger is south side of South due to the size of the gap provide strong, durable outweighed by the high Newsham Road and a risk this may only occur in the boundaries within this LPA risk of sprawl and of non-compact long term. and there is a high risk of encroachment on the development from the encroachment on the countryside. east edge of New Hartley countryside. and west edge of Seaton Sluice.